joyent/conch-api/docs/validation/BaseValidation.md

 ### Hardware\_Product\_Profile

 Get the expected hardware product profile for the device under validation.
-In production, the product profile is a `Conch::Class:HardareProductProfile` object.
+In production, the product profile is a `Conch::Class::HardwareProductProfile` object.

 ```perl
     my $expected_ram = self->hardware_product_profile->ram_total;